Covid 19 coronavirus: One more death; five new cases as Jacinda Ardern and Ashley Bloomfield update country

 In fact, he said people's vigilance needed to increase at level 3.

-"We may well reach zero," Ardern said said, adding that it's likely there were still be small a number of new cases.
+"We may well reach zero," Ardern said, adding that it was likely there would still be a small number of new cases.

 "This does not mean we have failed."

-Trans-Tasman bubble?
+Transtasman bubble?

-In terms of the trans-Tasman bubble, Ardern said that was something she was talking about with Australian PM Scott Morrison.
+In terms of the transtasman bubble, Ardern said that was something she was talking about with Australian PM Scott Morrison.

 But we're not there yet, Ardern said.